nwg-piotr/nwg-shell/README.md

 # nwg-shell

 This project is primarily aimed at [sway](https://github.com/swaywm/sway).
 Some parts may work on other wlroots-based compositors.
-Some may even work on X11, but it's not the primarily objective.
+Some may even work on X11, but it's not the primary objective.
 Feel free to submit addons / improvements, but keep in mind that all the stuff **must** work on sway, and **may or may not** work elsewhere.

 I do love GTK and the GNOME look, but not the workflow.
-I'm a DIY enthusiast, so the stiff and hard to customize environment is not for me.
-So I thought to give my favourite WM some new appearance.
-Once I first saw [Zorin](https://zorinos.com), I thought to give users similar freedom of choice.
-Just cherry-pick what fits you best.
+For DIY enthusiasts it's too stiff and hard to customize.
+That's why I thought to give my favourite WM some new appearance, and the freedom of choice.
+Just cherry-pick the components that fit you best.

-I don't think that "nwg-shell" is the best possible name.
+Probably "nwg-shell" is not the best possible name.
 It's subject to change as soon as someone comes up with a better idea.

 ## Components, as for now:

 ### [nwg-panel](https://github.com/nwg-piotr/nwg-panel)

-A GTK3-based panel, including what I like most in my favourite Waybar and tint2.
-Written in python, it's the central point of the project.
+A GTK3-based panel is the central point of the project.
 For now it contains 8 modules and 1 external plugin.
+It also supports tin2-like executors, that allow to add user-defined features easily.

 ### [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)